AntirWiki/Antir/content/Zauberei/Locations/Foxfire Academy.md

 The Archmage, the most gifted wizard in the university, leads research efforts and contains unruly magic and mages.
 - Currently [[Irina Varazs]], a half-orc woman from [[Blackwing]]

-And the Headmaster, a trusted associate of the Archmage, handles bureaucratic administration.
+The Headmaster, a trusted associate of the Archmage, handles bureaucratic administration.
 - Currently [[Miriam Varazs]], sister to Archmage Irina.

 # Organization